Mtlightfoot/work-day-scheduler/README.md

 ## Description

-My motivation for this project was to use HTML, CSS and JavaScript to create an application that will generate a random password based on criteria that is selected.
-This solves a problem of having to come up with a secure complex password yourself.
+My motivation for this project was to feature dynamically updated HTML and CSS powered by jQuery, and also Day.js library, to create a calendar application that allows users to save events for each hour of the day.
+This solves a problem of having remembering events and keeps all saved events on the webpage.
+This webpage also have the current date at the top of the page.

 ## Screenshot